miscer/cs4203-p1/report/report.md

 ## Testing

-The program is tested using [Cucumber](https://cucumber.io/) and [aruba](https://github.com/cucumber/aruba).
+The program is tested with acceptance tests using [Cucumber](https://cucumber.io/) and [aruba](https://github.com/cucumber/aruba).
 Using these lets me define the behaviour of the whole program, including the command line inputs and output.

 I have not used unit tests, as the whole program is a simple wrapper around libsodium and peewee.
 Both of these libraries have an extensive test suite.

+The tests are written in Gherkin, which is a programming language designed to be readable by non-developers too.
 For example, the specification for the `setup` command is:

 ```
 Feature: Setting up